+With the 20th century came a flowering of musical styles that challenged the established music of earlier periods.
 Music from previous eras such as the Baroque and Classical conformed to consistent norms of style.
-Nineteenth century Romanticism grew increasingly individualistic, twisting and stretching stylistic constrains until they broke.
+Nineteenth century Romanticism grew increasingly individualistic, stretching stylistic constrains until they broke.
 As the twentieth century dawned, musical styles multiplied and evolved rapidly, never again to conform to a single stylistic standard.
-Impressionism was the first significant music style to challenge Romanticism before the twentieth century.
+Impressionism was the first noteworthy music style to challenge Romanticism before the twentieth century.

 Impression, soleil levant 1872 (Impression, Sunrise) | Claude Monet (1840–1926) | Metropolitan Art Museum | This painting was in an exhibit that introduced Impressionism to the French public in 1874.